Human-wildlife conflict – Beavers

 Beavers can be beneficial to an area, but there are ways to manage their presence on your property if they become a nuisance.

-• In developing and maintaining their habitat, beavers may remove and damage trees, block watercourses and cause excessive flooding.
+Coexisting with beavers benefits our landscapes and our communities.
+However, in developing and maintaining their habitat, beavers may remove and damage trees in the area.
+Their presence may also block watercourses with dams that may cause excessive flooding.

 Resources